GreenWaves-Technologies/keyword_spotting/ML-KWS-for-GAP-training/README.md

 <checkpoint path> --output_file dnn.pb
 ```

-Once you froze your model you can convert it to tflite and feed the GAPflow.
+Once you froze your model you can convert it to tflite and feed the GAPflow, read below for the tflite converter commands.

 ## Reproduce our results

-Here we present the accuracy achieved by the ds_cnn family with both power and
-spectrogram mfcc features in their different size settings and the commands that reproduce them:
+Here we present the accuracy achieved by the ds_cnn family with both power and spectrogram mfcc features in their different size settings and the commands that reproduce them:

 ## Power MFCC